 5. Stay hydrated.

 Dehydration can lead to increased cravings, particularly for sugar.
-When we are dehydrated, our bodies use glycogen (a storage form of sugar) at a faster rate, which needs to be replenished.
+When we are dehydrated, our bodies use glycogen (a storage form of sugar) at a faster rate, which then needs to be replenished.

 Make sure you’re staying hydrated throughout the day and set a goal to drink one glass of water between every alcoholic drink at dinner.
 For a cozy treat, try enjoying a ginger or cinnamon tea while cooking!